-- Online shops – Chia Seeds and Nuts
+- Online shops – HoneyCity, under the Chia Seeds and Nuts category

-- Add into your hot drinks, like hot chocolate or coffee
+- Add it into your hot drinks, like hot chocolate or coffee

-- Cold beverage or smoothies work well too, I added to my chilled tea.
+- Cold beverages or smoothies work well too: I added it to my chilled tea.

-- Yogurt and ice cream – add a crunch to it!
+- Yoghurt and ice cream – adds a crunch to it!